2019 CITIZENS ACADEMY WILL BE HELD APRIL 11, 2019 - MAY 30, 2019

 Tour of the County Jail and Coroner's Office

-Summary: The Yolo County Sheriff's Office provides a broad spectrum of services including patrol to the unincorporated areas of the County, Investigations, Court Services, Animal SErvices, and Jail services.
-Sheriff Ed Prieto is also the Coroner of the County.
+Summary: The Yolo County Sheriff's Office provides a broad spectrum of services including patrol to the unincorporated areas of the County, Investigations, Court Services, Animal Services, and Jail services.
+Sheriff Tom Lopez is also the Coroner of the County.
 The primary duty of the Coroner is to determiner the cause and manner of death.

 Tour: During this session participants will tour the jail and the morgue.